sonifloyd/String-program-/README.md

 # Unchecked Exceptions
 Runtime Exceptions are also known as Unchecked Exceptions.
 These exceptions are not checked at compile-time so compiler does not check whether the programmer has handled them or not but it’s the responsibility of the programmer to handle these exceptions and provide a safe exit.
 For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.
+# Few Important points regarding finally block
+1. A finally block must be associated with a try block, you cannot use finally without a try block.
+You should place those statements in this block that must be executed always.

+2. Finally block is optional, as we have seen in previous tutorials that a try-catch block is sufficient for exception handling, however if you place a finally block then it will always run after the execution of try block.

+3. In normal case when there is no exception in try block then the finally block is executed after try block.
+However if an exception occurs then the catch block is executed before finally block.

+4. An exception in the finally block, behaves exactly like any other exception.

+5. The statements present in the finally block execute even if the try block contains control transfer statements like return, break or continue

 # What happens if an exception is not handled in a program?